fabacab/awesome-cybersecurity-blueteam/README.md

 - [Sigma](https://github.com/Neo23x0/sigma) - Generic signature format for SIEM systems, offering an open signature format that allows you to describe relevant log events in a straightforward manner.
 - [Threat Bus](https://github.com/tenzir/threatbus) - Threat intelligence dissemination layer to connect security tools through a distributed publish/subscribe message broker.
 - [ThreatIngestor](https://github.com/InQuest/ThreatIngestor) - Extendable tool to extract and aggregate IOCs from threat feeds including Twitter, RSS feeds, or other sources.
+- [Threat Jammer](https://threatjammer.com) - REST API service that allows developers, security engineers, and other IT professionals to access curated threat intelligence data from a variety of sources.
 - [Unfetter](https://nsacyber.github.io/unfetter/) - Identifies defensive gaps in security posture by leveraging Mitre's ATT&CK framework.
 - [Viper](https://github.com/viper-framework/viper) - Binary analysis and management framework enabling easy organization of malware and exploit samples.
 - [YARA](https://github.com/VirusTotal/yara) - Tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples, described as "the pattern matching swiss army knife" for file patterns and signatures.